deb1311/vid-api/README.md

     "captions": [
       {
         "text": "Welcome to our story",
+        "alt": "Join us on this adventure",
         "start": 0,
         "duration": 2
       },
       {
         "text": "Chapter 1: The Beginning",
-        "start": 2,
+        "alt": "Part 1: Where it all started", "start": 2,
         "duration": 3
       },
       {
         "text": "Chapter 2: The Journey",
+        "alt": "Part 2: The path forward",
         "start": 5,
         "duration": 3
       },
       {
         "text": "To be continued...",
+        "alt": "Stay tuned for more",
         "start": 8,
         "duration": 2
       }